React Server Components: Rethinking the Boundaries Between Frontend and Backend

 2025-07-25

-React Server Components (RSC) blur the line between frontend and backend.
-They allow you to fetch data, access secrets and run code on the server while composing a React tree that hydrates on the client.
-Understanding where the boundary lies—and how to cross it—is essential for building modern Next.js applications.
-This article dives into RSC and how they change the way we think about client and server code.
+ReactReact Server Components (RSC) have blurred the line between frontend and backend.
+They allow you to fetch data and run code on the server while composing a React tree that hydrates on the client.
+Understanding where the boundary lies and how to cross it, is essential for building modern Next.js applications.
+In this article, we're going to dive into React Server Components and how they change the way we think about client and server code.

 Table of Contents